JingqiHuo/CGP-Jingqi/README.md

 ## Troubleshooting

+There might be a CORS issue about the deployment platform, which blocks the images display, may get fixed in the future.
-If you encounter any issues or require any further clarification, please don't hesitate to contact s2750126@ed.ac.uk.
+If you encounter any other issues or require any further clarification, please don't hesitate to contact s2750126@ed.ac.uk.

 ## Authors